SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-dashboard-tile.md

 * **Inactive Apps** - apps with no recent activity
 * **Accessed Sensitive Data** - apps that have accessed sensitive content

 Clicking **View all apps** opens the [Apps Inventory](ai-agents-and-apps-apps-inventory.md) report, where you can review every app in detail and take action.
+You can also click any of the counts to open the report filtered to that view.